 He is survived by his wife Shirley; two sons, Eric of Bensonville, and Robert (Casey) of Galesburg; two grandchildren, Caden and Colton Allen of Galesburg; one brother, Roy Allen of Farmington; one sister, Pamela Hanlin of Maquon; two sister-in-laws, Velma Jean Harris of Troy, OH, and Sharon Welker of Farmington; and two brother-in-laws, Larry (Carilyn) Starcevich of Farmington, and Rickey (Rhonda) Starcevich of Canton; and many nieces and nephews.

 Gene was preceded in death by his parents; and three brother-in-laws, Jerry Harris, Thomas, Hanlin, and Kenneth Welker.

 As were his wishes, there will be no visitation, and cremation rites will be accorded.
 A private burial of ashes will be held at Yates City Cemetery at a later date.
 Those wishing to honor his memory are encouraged to plant a tomato in the spring, or make a donation in his name to the Knox County Humane Society in Galesburg, where he got his beloved little beagle, Buddy.

 Oaks-Hines Funeral Home and Crematory in Elmwood is in charge of arrangements.

-The services for Wilson have not yet been added.
-Please sign up below to be notified when the services are ready.
+Services for Wilson haven't been added yet.
+Sign up below to be notified when the services are updated.